labsyspharm/naivestates/README.md

 # naivestates - Inference of cell states using Naive Bayes

-This work is supported by *NIH Grant 1U54CA225088: Systems Pharmacology of Therapeutic and Adverse Responses to Immune Checkpoint and Small Molecule Drugs* and by *NCI grant 1U2CCA233262: Pre-cancer atlases of cutaneous and hematologic origin (PATCH Center)*.
+This work is supported by the *NIH Grant 1U54CA225088: Systems Pharmacology of Therapeutic and Adverse Responses to Immune Checkpoint and Small Molecule Drugs* and by the *NCI grant 1U2CCA233262: Pre-cancer atlases of cutaneous and hematologic origin (PATCH Center)*.

 **Contributors:** Artem Sokolov